 Have you ever struggled to know what to do in certain situations?
 Of course you have!
 We all do.

-As I began 2018, I felt the weight of many decisions I knew I would have to make in the coming year.
-I’m sure that you, as do I, want to be the best Christian/wife/mother/daughter/friend/worker that you can be.
+Lately, I have felt the weight of many decisions I have had to make for my family and ministry.
+I’m sure that you also want to be the best Christian/wife/mother/daughter/friend/worker that you can be.
 In order to do that, we need God’s wisdom for every situation.

 The good news is that God delights in our seeking His wisdom rather than the world’s wisdom:

-“If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him” (James 1:5, NIV 84).
+“If any of you lacks wisdom, he should ask God, who gives generously to all without finding fault, and it will be given to him.”James 1:5, NIV

 Wisdom or Folly?